tomasbogalho/FileRepository/README.md

 # FileRepository

 This project is an Azure Static Website hosted in Azure Blob Storage that displays a directory of files from an Azure File Share.
-Users can view and download files directly from the web interface.
+Users can view the file names directly from the web interface.

 ## Table of Contents